sushanttwayana/Email-SMS-Spam-Detection/README.md

 🚀 Deployment
 The final spam classification model was deployed using Streamlit, providing a simple and interactive user interface.
 The app allows users to input email or SMS text and classify it as spam or ham in real-time.

+📈 Results
+The Naive Bayes model achieved:

+Accuracy: 98.5%
+Precision: 99.7%

+These metrics demonstrate the model's ability to accurately identify spam messages while minimizing false positives.

+💡 Future Improvements
+Possible enhancements for this project include:

+Integrating deep learning models (e.g., LSTM, BERT) for improved text understanding.
+Expanding the dataset with more diverse and recent spam messages.
+Adding language support for spam detection in different languages.